digital-wellbeing/platform-study-rr/README.md

 This repo is structured to match our programmatic registered report.

-An overview of the 8 different data tables and the variables within them can be found in `codebook.xlsx`.
+## Scripts

+The first script generates a series of 8 simulated data tables, overviewed in `codebook.xlsx`.
+Generating the synthetic data is only possible by **internal** users, but the code is available in `0_generateSyntheticData.qmd`.
+The remaining scripts can be run by **external** users.

 These data tables are generated in the following scripts: